AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/extract_from_npx/README.md

 Converts the settings.xml file for an experiment into a JSON file with parameters such as sample rate and bit volts for each channel.

+The NpxExtractor executable (Windows only) can be found [here](https://github.com/open-ephys-GUI-binaries/open-ephys/tree/neuropix/Tools/NpxExtractor).

 Running
 -------
 ```